dariusjvc/java-rest-api-for-evm/README.md

-# API that can be used as a template to develop smart contracts based on the ERC20 Upgradable standard
+# Rest API to develop smart contracts based on the ERC20 Upgradable standard

 # Description:
 Blockchain API created to get the name of a ERC20 token and mintend tokens.